Cat vaccinations are extremely important in keeping your pet healthy and should be administered to your cat throughout their life.

 When should my kitten have its first vaccinations?

-In general, an initial vaccination course is made up of two separate injections three to four weeks apart.
+An initial vaccination course is made up of two separate injections three to four weeks apart.
 Your kitten must be over 12 weeks old at the time of the second vaccination.

-By convention, in the UK, most kittens have their first vaccination at nine weeks and the second at 12 weeks.
+In the UK, most kittens have their first vaccination at nine weeks and the second at 12 weeks.

-When can my kitten go out?
+When can my kitten go out after vaccinations?

 Strictly speaking, a kitten will not be fully protected by the vaccinations until up to 10 days after it’s the second vaccination.
 Therefore, it is very important that you are careful about where you allow your kitten to go until then.
 If your kitten is displaying worrying symptoms such as weakness or vomiting, contact your nearest emergency Vets.
 It is also worth being sure that your kitten is familiar enough with local surroundings before they go off on their adventures.
 However, there is a balance to be reached between being safe and allowing your kitten to socialize.
 The best option is to talk to your vet and get their advice for your specific local environment and circumstances.